-7.16 Suppose that instead of choosing Earth and the ball as our system in the discussion leading up to Eq.
-7.21, we had chosen to consider just the ball.
+7.16 Suppose that instead of choosing Earth and the ball as our system in the previous discussion, we had chosen to consider just the ball.
 Does it make sense to speak about the gravitational potential energy of the ball (the way we speak of its kinetic energy)?